 \subsection{Methodology}

-We optimize our model using masked language modeling (MLM) loss with each hyperparameter setting.
-While the grid of possible hyperparameter combinations spans 108 configurations, it is often easy to spot early on which runs are unlikely to reach top performance.
-After 3 hours, we prune configurations that did not reach a validation-set loss of 6.0 or less; this rule mainly removes diverging runs, such as configurations with 0\% warmup.
-After 12 hours, we keep only the top 50\% models with respect to validation loss, and resume their runs until they reach 24 hours.
-We report results based only on runs that completed 24 hours of training.
+We optimize our model using MLM loss with each hyperparameter setting.
+Although there are 108 combinations in total, poor configurations are easy to identify early on.
+After 3 hours, we prune configurations that did not reach a validation-set loss of 6.0 or less; this rule removes diverging runs, such as configurations with 0\% warmup.
+After 12 hours, we keep the top 50\% of models with respect to the validation-set loss, and resume their runs until they reach 24 hours.